Battle of Punished Woman's Fork: Aftermath

 Captain Clarence Mauck led the soldiers after Lewis's death.
 He trailed the Cheyenne for three days, but they slipped away from him and were next seen but not engaged by the army 200 km north while crossing the Republican River in southern Nebraska.

 The Cheyenne needed horses and food after the battle.
 North of Punished Woman's Fork, they encountered for the first time a region populated largely by farmers.
-From September 29 to October 3, they replenished their supplies by raids, mostly near the town of Oberlin in the Sappa Creek valley.
+From September 29 to October 3, they replenished their supplies by raids, mostly in Decatur County and Rawlins County in the Sappa Creek valley.
 They killed more than 30 civilians and raped several women.
 The violence came despite the orders of their leaders to avoid killing civilians.
-The massacre of civilians has been portrayed as revenge for a defeat (or massacre) of Cheyenne near Sappa Creek by soldiers three years earlier and also as Cheyenne rage that this region, formerly prime hunting grounds for bison, was now farmland.
+The massacre of civilians has been portrayed as revenge for a defeat (or massacre) of Cheyenne near Sappa Creek by soldiers three years earlier called the Battle of Sappa Creek and also as Cheyenne rage that this region, formerly prime hunting grounds for bison, was now farmland.

 Seven Cheyenne warriors were later arrested and charged with killing non-combatants in Kansas.
 In the murder trial the seven were acquitted for lack of evidence.

 The killing of non-combatants was not confined to the Cheyenne.
 Several Cheyenne women, children, and elderly who were lost or unable to keep up with the fast-moving caravan are known to have been executed by white soldiers and civilians.

 In Nebraska, the Cheyenne split into two groups with Little Wolf taking the more able bodied with him and successfully joining the Northern Cheyenne in Montana.
 Dull Knife with a smaller group was captured and imprisoned at Camp Robinson.
 In January 1879 in the Fort Robinson breakout, the Cheyenne attempted to escape but nearly all were either killed or recaptured.
 The survivors of the Northern Cheyenne Exodus were allowed to remain in their homeland on the northern plains.

 A monument at the site and overlooking the canyon commemorates the battle.
 In Oberlin, the Decatur County Last Indian Raid Museum commemorates the Cheyenne raid.
+In Rawlins County, there is a monument commemorating a Cheyenne boy that was injured during the raids, and then later killed by settlers six weeks later.